SusanFair/School_District_Analysis/README.md

 * Reading & Math: Both Math and Reading scores were higher in the Charter schools vs the Public schools
   * Charter: 72.5 and 66.7 vs Public: 72.3 and 62.9

-Overall, although there is a difference in budget the grad averages between Charter and Public schools are quite similar.
+Overall, although there is a difference in budget the grad averages between Charter and Public schools are quite similar with Charter schools having a slight advantage despite their lower overall budget.

 ### Opportunities for further analysis

-In reviewing math score by grade in Charter schools we see something of interest that could be an opportunity for further analysis.
+In reviewing math scores by grade in Charter schools we see something of interest that could be an opportunity for further analysis.
 Math scores in the Charter schools were higher than Public schools in all grades except grade 12.
-In the Charter schools the math scores dropped below the Public schools in grade 12.
 A further anlysis of total number of students in grade 12 may help provide forther inforamtion as to why Charter math scores dropped in the grade 12 students.

-Further analysis could be performed to compary school populations vs grades as well.
+Further analysis could be performed as well to compare school populations vs grades as well.